May 30, 2021

 Memorial Day is a day of remembering the men and women who died while serving in the United States Armed Forces.
-Formerly known as Decoration Day, it originated after the American Civil War to commemorate the Union and Confederate soldiers who died during battle.
+Formerly known as Decoration Day, it originated after the American Civil War, on May 30, 1868, to commemorate the Union and Confederate soldiers who died in battle.
 By the 20th century, Memorial Day had been extended to honor all Americans who have died while in the military service.

 Memorial Day, like so many of our holidays, is a mixture of solemnity and fun.
 We will go lay flowers at the grave of a relative, friend, or other loved one who died in a war and then have a picnic and go to rib cook-offs.
 We shop for furniture, sheets, paint, and cars, and then contemplate the freedoms we have because of the sacrifices men and women have made on our behalf.